 Danny McBride is known for making over-the-top characters that are incredibly flawed and yet still somehow sympathetic.
-He’s also well versed at showing how easy it is for one crime to escalate into more and more major criminal acts.
-That’s why so many San Diego criminal lawyers enjoy watching his new show, The Righteous Gemstones.
+He’s also well versed at showing how easy it is for one crime to escalate into more and more major criminal acts, particularly in his new show, The Righteous Gemstones.
 Here are some of the many, many crimes depicted in only the first episode of the show.
 Needless to say, there will be spoilers, but if you’ve watched the first episode, you should be fine.

 Solicitation of Prostitution and Drug Use